Rehabilitation Services Aide Jobs in USA with Visa Sponsorship

 Do rehabilitation services aide positions qualify for H-1B sponsorship?

-Most rehabilitation aide roles don't qualify for H-1B because they typically require only a high school diploma or certificate.
+Most rehabilitation aide roles don't qualify for H-1B visa because they typically require only a high school diploma or certificate.
 However, positions requiring a bachelor's degree in health sciences, kinesiology, or rehabilitation studies may qualify.
 The role must specifically require the degree, not just prefer it.

 What degree do I need for visa sponsorship as a rehabilitation services aide?